Curvature properties of interior black hole metric: Pseudosymmetry type manifolds

 Pseudosymmetric manifolds form a subclass of the class of Ricci pseudosymmetric manifolds.
-A semi-Riemannian manifold $(M,g)$, $n \geq 3$, is said to be Ricci-pseudosymmetric (\cite{DES}, \cite{DH}) if the tensors $R \cdot S$ and $Q(g,S)$ are linearly dependent at every point of $M$.
-This is equivalent to \be R\cdot S = L_S Q(g,S) \ee on $U_S$, where $L_S$ is a function on this set.
-A Ricci-pseudosymmetric manifold is called a Ricci-pseudosymmetric manifold of constant type if the function $L_S$ is constant (\cite{Glog2005}).
+A semi-Riemannian manifold $(M,g)$, $n \geq 3$, is said to be Ricci-pseudosymmetric (\cite{{DES}, {DH}}) if the tensors $R \cdot S$ and $Q(g,S)$ are linearly dependent at every point of $M$.
+This is equivalent to \be R\cdot S = L_{S} Q(g,S) \ee on $U_S$, where $L_S$ is a function on this set.
+Ricci-pseudosymmetric manifolds are also called Ricci Deszcz symmetric spaces (see, e.g., \cite{LV3-Foreword}).
+A Ricci-pseudosymmetric manifold is called a Ricci-pseudosymmetric manifold of constant type if the function $L_S$ is constant \cite{Glog2005}.
 It is obvious that (\ref{eq1.3777}) implies (\ref{eq1.3777888}).
 The converse statement is not true, provided that $n \geq 4$, (see, e.g., \cite{DGHSaw}).
 However, (\ref{eq1.3777}) and (\ref{eq1.3777888}) are equivalent on every $3$-dimensional semi-Riemannian manifold.
-The conditions (\ref{eq1.3777}) and (\ref{eq1.3777888}) also are equivalent on every $4$-dimensional warped products (\cite{D30}).
-It is known that every warped product manifold with an $1$-dimensional base and a semi-Riemannian Einsteinian $(n-1)$-dimenional fibre is a Ricci-pseudosymmetric manifold (\cite{DGHSaw}, \cite{DH}, \cite{dd3}).
+The conditions (\ref{eq1.3777}) and (\ref{eq1.3777888}) are equivalent on every $4$-dimensional warped products \cite{D30}.
+The conditions (\ref{eq1.3777}) and (\ref{eq1.3777888}) are also equivalent on hypersurfaces isometrically immersed in $5$-dimensional semi-Riemannian space of constant curvature \cite{1999_DDSVY}.
+It is known that every warped product manifold with an $1$-dimensional base and a semi-Riemannian Einsteinian $(n-1)$-dimenional fibre is a Ricci-pseudosymmetric manifold \cite{{DGHSaw}, {DH}, {dd3}}.
 For further results on Ricci-pseudosymmetric manifolds we refer to \cite{DGHSaw}.
 We mention that a geometrical interpretation of (\ref{eq1.3777888}), in the Riemannian case, is given in \cite{JHSV}.\\